Nick Lyons: Publishing and writing career

 Lyons wrote from the age of 26 to 36, when he was first published in Field & Stream magazine.
 He continued a successful writing career, composing many articles for a variety of publications and eleven books over the course of his time as a writer.
 In particular, he wrote a last-page column called the “Seasonable Angler” for Fly Fisherman magazine for over twenty years.
+"Writing about fishing promptly multiplied the pleasure I'd always taken from fishing."-Nick Lyons.

 In 1977, Lyons acquired the rights to Art Flick's Streamside Guide, which inspired him to eventually create his first publishing company as a subsidiary of Benn Brothers, Ltd. In 1984, he bought out the subsidiary rights, and Nick Lyons Books became an independent incorporated company called Nick Lyons Books, Inc. The company initially focused on publishing books on fly fishing, but the list eventually expanded to include works on natural history, adventure, and a wide variety of outdoor activities.
 In 1981, Nick Lyons partnered with Peter Burford, and the publishing house became Lyons & Burford, Publishers.
 Lyons served as the president of the company for several years.
 In 1997, Peter Burford left the company, and its name changed again to the Lyons Press.
 In 1997, Lyons’ son Tony took over the company as the president and publisher.
 Nick remained as the chairman of the board.
-In 2001, Globe Pequot Press of Guilford, Connecticut acquired Lyons Press.
+In 2001, Globe Pequot Press of Guilford, Connecticut acquired Lyons Press.Lyons Publishing added roughly 150 books to the fly fishing genre.
+Lyons revived old books that had not sold well at first.
+An example is Streamside Guide to Naturals and Imitations, by Art Flick.
+The pocket-sized book sold roughly 7,500 copies when it came out in 1947.
+Since Lyons revived it, the guide has become one of the bibles of fly fishing, with hundreds of thousands of copies sold.
+His last book, entitled Full Creel: A Nick Lyons Reader, was published in 2000 by Atlantic Monthly Press.
+"Nobody in the American history of fly fishing has had as positive an influence on the literature of fly fishing as he has," said Paul Schullery, author of American Fly Fishing: A History.